SchulzLab/EpiExpress/Manuscript_Code/README.md

 - `FDR_on_all_regions.R`: Performs FDR test on the regions and filter them based on adjusted p-value.
 - `Finding_DNA_sed_for_sig_regions.R`: Finds DNA sequence of significant regions (DNA seq is input of PASTAA tool).

+### 5. Gene_Features
+Files used to fetch various features on gene-level, which were then correlated with model performance.

 ## Purpose
 These scripts were developed as part of the research process and were used internally to: